 Our esteemed founding attorney has practiced law for over 20 years.
 He brings experience from his past career as an assistant state attorney for the state of Florida.
 As an assistant prosecutor, he gained insight into how courtroom hearings and trials are handled, bringing that unique experience and perspective to the benefit of his clients.

-Estate planning involves a variety of legal tools that are specially designed to manage your assets during your life and ensure that your estate is distributed properly after your death.
+Estate planning involves a variety of legal tools that are specially designed to manage your assets during your life and distribute your estate properly after your death.
 Many people are familiar with the concept of a will.
-This document, which must be carefully drafted and executed, guides the court in distributing your estate and ensures your chosen beneficiaries receive their intended inheritance.
+This document, which must be carefully drafted and executed, guides the court in distributing your estate and bestows the intended inheritance upon your chosen beneficiaries.

 For estate owners seeking to have certain assets and properties avoid probate, a revocable living trust offers privacy and flexibility.
 Durable powers of attorney and health care surrogates allow you to appoint someone to handle your financial and medical decisions if you become incapacitated.